Mass media in China: Reform and opening up

 As state resources have become stretched more thinly, the media have found it far easier than before to print and broadcast material that falls within vaguely defined grey areas, though again, this uncertainty can also work to the advantage of the CCP.

-In preparation of the 17th National Party Congress in 2007, new restrictions were placed on all sectors of the press, Internet-users, bloggers, website managers, foreign journalist, more than 30 of which have been arrested since the start of the year.
+In preparation for the 17th National Party Congress in 2007, new restrictions were placed on all sectors of the press, Internet-users, bloggers, website managers, and foreign journalists, more than 30 of whom have been arrested since the start of the year.
 In addition, a thousand discussion forums and websites have been shut down, and "a score of dissidents" have been imprisoned since July 2007.

 In efforts to stem growing unrest in China, the propaganda chief of the State Council, Hua Qing, announced in the People's Daily that the government was drafting a new press law that would lessen government involvement in the news media.
-In the editorial, Hu Jintao was said to have visited the People's Daily offices and said that large scale public incidents should be "accurately, objectively and uniformly reported, with no tardiness, deception, incompleteness or distortion".
+In the editorial, Hu Jintao was said to have visited the People's Daily offices and said that large-scale public incidents should be "accurately, objectively and uniformly reported, with no tardiness, deception, incompleteness or distortion".
 Reports by Chinese media at the time indicated a gradual release from CCP control.
 For example, the detention of anti-government petitioners placed in mental institutions was reported in a state newspaper, later criticized in an editorial by the English-language China Daily.
 At the time, scholars and journalists believed that such reports were a small sign of opening up in the media.